itmo-infocom/UNIX-Linux-online-course/texts/week04/016_processes.md

 ```
 nohup – run a command immune to hangups, with output to 'nohup.out'
 ```
 Another very useful program is `screen` – it's screen manager with VT100/ANSI terminal emulation which supports multi-screen sessions support with offline execution.
 In fact, you can run some long running commands on multiple screen sessions and after disconnecting from this terminal line with your hands or after breaking connecting.
-After that, you can reconnect to this screen and you will see that all processes are still running.
+And then, you can reconnect to this screen and you will see that all processes are still running.

 ## Later execution and scheduled commands